OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

-  - Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
+  - Not covered yet in ISO/IEC standards.
 TODO: covered anywhere else?

 - **#ALLOWEDDATA** (development-time and runtime).
 Ensure that the data used (e.g., training set) is permitted for the intended purpose.
 This is particularly important if consent was not given and the data contains personal information collected for a different purpose.
   Links to standards: